amadlover/DOD/README.md

 # DOD
-Trying out Data Oriented Design, by creating Asteroids.
+Trying out Data Oriented Design, by creating Asteroids using Vulkan and C.